 Operation Second Chance started in 2004 and serves veterans in Maryland, Virginia, and DC.
 Their founder, Cindy McGrew, took her personal experience working with injured vets at Walter Reed and turned it into a developing nonprofit.

-This veterans organization provides airfare for families to reach the hospital.
+This veteran charity provides airfare for families to reach the hospital.
 It also covers the vets’ monthly bills for the first months of recovery.
 They also offer scholarships up to $2,500 per year for dependent children and spouses of injured vets.

 Financial issues aside, being in the hospital can be lonely and boring.
 Operation Second Chance volunteers visit injured soldiers at the hospital.
 They bring food and games and build lasting relationships when possible.
 These trips are also a big way the organization stands apart from others doing the same work.